ghoshsuman/Teleop_MIRO/README.md

 Software Architecture: Teleoperation with MIRO using gesture and speech Using Motion Capture for localization and gesture recognition

+**Objective:**
+ROS-based software architecture that drives the MIRO robot to successfully perform a given task, specifically to go to a certain position with respect to a object in the workspace, using pointing gestures and issuing commands via speech which could be interpreted by the system.
+We use as feedback the information provided by a visual tracking system, in this case the Motion Capture by OptiTrack.

 **Usage Instructions:**
 - Clone the master branch of Teleop_MIRO repository inside the `src` folder of your `catkin_ws`
 - Install OpenCV following these instructions: https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html